 You won’t experience slow upload speed with MiMedia, though.
 Security is decent, with protection for your media during transfer and redundant server architecture to safeguard your files.
 The same can’t be said about support, as it only has an FAQ and a contact form that doesn’t work.

-If you require a top-notch service to handle your media you should look to our cloud storage reviews, but if you don’t have many files, need to upload them fast and won’t be bothered by a couple of quirks, give MiMedia a shot.
+If you require a top-notch service to handle your media you should look to our best cloud storage providers, but if you don’t have many files, need to upload them fast and won’t be bothered by a couple of quirks, give MiMedia a shot.

 What do you think about MiMedia?
 Let us know in the comments below.
 Thank you for reading.